-Cawley Career Education Center - The career center is committed to helping students identify their strengths, goals, and growth areas and provide guidance on how to tell their story to others.
+Cawley Career Education Center - The career center is committed to helping students identify their strengths, goals, and growth areas while providing guidance on how to tell their story to others.
 Career center staff can guide students through barriers or challenges they may face throughout the career development process.

 Residential Living - The Office of Residential Living strives to create communities where students learn, connect and thrive.
 Through an integrative learning approach, Residential Living bridges students’ experiences in and out of the classroom to foster formation in the Jesuit tradition through educational programs like their Faculty-in-Residence program and intentional Living and Learning Communities.

 Counseling and Psychiatric Services (CAPS) - CAPS’ central mission is to collaborate directly with students in overcoming difficulties that may interfere with the definition and accomplishment of their educational, personal, and career goals.
 Accordingly, CAPS strives to provide students with opportunities to develop greater self-understanding, identify and solve problems, and improve academic performance through the alleviation of psychological, emotional, and cognitive impairments.

-Lauinger Library - Lauinger Library offers consultations with a librarian subject specialist, who will work with you on what you need for your specific research project.
+Lauinger Library - Lauinger Library offers consultations with a librarian subject specialist, who will work with students on what they need for your specific research project.
 Consultations last up to one hour.
 They also offer tutorials on multimedia production, design, and professional skills through an online service, Lynda.com.

 Writing Center - The Writing Center offers free peer tutoring to all enrolled students.
-Trained graduate and undergraduate student tutors will assist you at any stage of your writing process, from initial brainstorming to final revisions.
+Trained graduate and undergraduate student tutors will assist students at any stage of the writing process, from initial brainstorming to final revisions.
 Tutors will help you improve your own critical thinking, revision, and editing skills.